DjamgaMind: Audio Intelligence for the C-Suite (Daily AI News, Energy, Healthcare, Finance)

 Please use this thread to have discussions which you don't feel warrant a new post to the sub.
 While the Rules for posting questions on the basics of personal finance/investing topics are relaxed a little bit here, the rules against memes/spam/self-promotion/excessive rudeness/politics still apply!
 Have a look at the FAQ for this subreddit before posting to see if your question is frequently asked.
 Since this post does tend to get busy, consider sorting the comments by "new" (instead of "best" or "top") to see the newest posts. submitted by /u/AutoModerator [link] [comments]

-submitted by /u/Jizzillionaire2 [link] [comments]
+submitted by /u/Fresh-Function3319 [link] [comments]

-- Daily FI discussion thread - Sunday, September 24, 2023by /u/AutoModerator (Financial Independence / Retire Early) on September 24, 2023 at 9:02 am
+- Daily FI discussion thread - Saturday, March 07, 2026by /u/AutoModerator (Financial Independence / Retire Early) on March 7, 2026 at 10:01 am

 Please use this thread to have discussions which you don't feel warrant a new post to the sub.
 While the Rules for posting questions on the basics of personal finance/investing topics are relaxed a little bit here, the rules against memes/spam/self-promotion/excessive rudeness/politics still apply!
 Have a look at the FAQ for this subreddit before posting to see if your question is frequently asked.
 Since this post does tend to get busy, consider sorting the comments by "new" (instead of "best" or "top") to see the newest posts. submitted by /u/AutoModerator [link] [comments]

-submitted by /u/OPINION_IS_UNPOPULAR [link] [comments]
+submitted by /u/OSRSkarma [link] [comments]

-- Daily FI discussion thread - Saturday, September 23, 2023by /u/AutoModerator (Financial Independence / Retire Early) on September 23, 2023 at 9:02 am
+- Daily FI discussion thread - Friday, March 06, 2026by /u/AutoModerator (Financial Independence / Retire Early) on March 6, 2026 at 10:01 am

 Please use this thread to have discussions which you don't feel warrant a new post to the sub.
 While the Rules for posting questions on the basics of personal finance/investing topics are relaxed a little bit here, the rules against memes/spam/self-promotion/excessive rudeness/politics still apply!
 Have a look at the FAQ for this subreddit before posting to see if your question is frequently asked.
 Since this post does tend to get busy, consider sorting the comments by "new" (instead of "best" or "top") to see the newest posts. submitted by /u/AutoModerator [link] [comments]